Tracking specific guide usage

 To ensure Adopt-related dashboards work properly, enable web usage time collection for applications.

-The top section of the page offers an overview that focuses on the following metrics:
+The top section of the guide-specific dashboard offers an overview that focuses on these metrics:

 Employees: Number of users across the current tenant.